© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Kymer's Canal and Pwll y Llygoed Tramroad Bridge is a scheduled monument protected by Cadw under reference CM261.
 View the official record →

-Kymer's Canal and Pwll y Llygoed Tramroad Bridge is a post-medieval transport structure located in Carmarthenshire, Wales, dating from the industrial era.
+Kymer's Canal and Pwll y Llygoed Tramroad Bridge is a post-medieval transport structure located in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM261.

 Kymer's Canal and Pwll y Llygoed Tramroad Bridge dates from the post medieval/modern period, and is classified as a canal.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Kymer's Canal and Pwll y Llygoed Tramroad Bridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM261.